 Foundation degrees, also known as preparation courses or pathways programmes, complement any knowledge or qualification that you might still be lacking after finishing high school.

-They help students coming from different education systems around the world (Asia, Australia, Europe, Middle-east, Russia, Africa, North or South America) to align their qualification to the education system of the country coming to and to become eligible for university admission.
+They help students coming from different education systems around the world (Asia, Australia, Europe, Middle-East, Russia, Africa, North or South America) to align their qualification to the education system of the country where they want to study abroad.

 Who can enrol in a foundation programme?

-Foundation programmes target both local students and international students from all over the world, regardless of country of origin.
-Courses for foreign students (coming from a different country) also include English language learning courses.
+Foundation programmes target both local and international students from all over the world.
+Courses for foreign students (coming from a different country) also include English language classes.

-Foundation programmes can be generic, designed to prepare the student for starting a degree in a certain field, for example, foundation programmes in business, in computer science or in humanities and arts.
-They can also be tailored for a specific type of degree course (specific disciplines).
+Foundation programmes can be generic, designed to prepare the student for starting a degree in a certain field, for example, foundation programmes in Business, in Computer Science or in Humanities and Arts.

 Foundation programmes don’t usually award students an academic degree upon completion but guarantee a certain level of qualification that allows them to follow a higher education degree such as a Bachelor’s or Master’s programme.

 Most universities in the UK or continental Europe offer prep courses that usually take one academic year to complete (a total of 32 weeks).
 Preparation courses are usually divided into three semesters, or phases, each with its own number of modules.